sjohnston88/dynamic-image-generator/README.md

 #### External Images

-Set `S3_BUCKET=https://s3bucket.com/imagename.jpg` as an environment variable to store images externally.
+Set `S3_BUCKET=https://s3bucket.com/imagename.jpg` as an environment variable to reference images that are hosted externally.

 ### Tests